francokiid/hangman_countries/README.md

   Hangman: Countries is a classic word game in which a player has to guess a random country one letter at a time.
 For every failed attempt, a chance is lost and a new body part is hanged, bringing the man closer to death.
 Notably, only one-letter inputs are considered as guesses.
 The program does not accept non-alphabet inputs nor repeated guesses.
   If the player guesses the country before the drawing is finished, the player wins and the man is saved; otherwise, the computer wins and the man is hanged.

-To Play the Game:
+To play the hame:
-  - Download the zip, extract the folder, and open it in your IDE.
+  - Download the ZIP, extract it, and open it in your IDE.
   - Before running the program, make sure you have downloaded the needed modules (i.e., pathlib, random, time, os, system).
   - Run the module: hangman_main.py.